 Talent pushing the syringe plunger.
 TXT: 4% w/v is administered at a concentration of 2 mL/kg body weight.

-Once injected, wait for 5 minutes to allow Evans Blue to circulate throughout the mouse before drilling commences and a successful injection is immediately verified as the mouse’s extremities and surgical window turn blue [1].
+Once injected, wait for 5 minutes to allow Evans Blue to circulate.
+A successful injection is immediately verified as the mouse’s extremities and surgical window turn blue [1].

 Shot of the mouse’s extremities and surgical window.